 Make sure your written instructions are optimal for the workers by going over them again.

-Consider the following pointers while drafting instructions:
+Consider the following pointers while drafting work instructions or writing an instruction manual.

 - Is the language easy to understand?